All visitors to the Michigan Library and Historical Center building must wear a face mask. View the complete face mask

 Lansing, MI 48915

-Visitor parking is located south of the building, with a $1 hourly fee (maximum $8) on weekdays.
+Visitor parking is located south of the building, with a $5 daily rate on weekdays.
 Weekend parking is free.
 Buses park for free every day; please see instructions below.
 Visitors should use the Kalamazoo Street entrance, turning onto the circle drive to enter the visitor parking lot.

 Additional public parking is available north of the building across Allegan Street (east of the Hall of Justice and Vietnam Memorial).
 However, the north entrance of the Michigan Library and Historical Center building is not accessible to people who cannot use stairs.

 Tips on using the automated parking system: